The grant application process explained

 Read the guidance notes!

-Read the guidance notes for the fund to double check you are eligible (remember some have additional criteria regarding organisation size).
+Read the full downloadable guidance notes for the fund to double check you are eligible (remember some have additional criteria regarding organisation size).
 Check the area of benefit and the opening and closing dates to make sure the fund is open for applications.

 Step 4: Click the apply now button

-cartoon of three young peopleCheck your junk email
+Check your junk email

-Enter your email address into the registration page, an email will be sent with a link to your application form.
 Occasionally emails will be directed into junk folders so please check your junk email if you don’t receive this.

 Click on the link in the email sent to you to start applying